 (c) What evidence do we consider when we determine if your impairment(s) medically equals a listing?
 When we determine if your impairment medically equals a listing, we consider all evidence in your case record about your impairment(s) and its effects on you that is relevant to this finding.
 We do not consider your vocational factors of age, education, and work experience (see, for example, § 404.1560(c)(1)).
 We also consider the opinion given by one or more medical or psychological consultants designated by the Commissioner.
 (See § 404.1616.)

 (d) Who is a designated medical or psychological consultant?
 A medical or psychological consultant designated by the Commissioner includes any medical or psychological consultant employed or engaged to make medical judgments by the Social Security Administration, the Railroad Retirement Board, or a State agency authorized to make disability determinations.
-A medical consultant must be an acceptable medical source identified in § 404.1513(a)(1) or (a)(3) through (a)(5).
-A psychological consultant used in cases where there is evidence of a mental impairment must be a qualified psychologist.
-(See § 404.1616 for limitations on what medical consultants who are not physicians can evaluate and the qualifications we consider necessary for a psychologist to be a consultant.)
+See § 404.1616 for the necessary qualifications for medical consultants and psychological consultants.

 (1) In cases where the State agency or other designee of the Commissioner makes the initial or reconsideration disability determination, a State agency medical or psychological consultant or other designee of the Commissioner (see § 404.1616 of this part) has the overall responsibility for determining medical equivalence.